 The ProGen study program is a cooperative learning program run entirely by volunteers.
 Both the mentors and the group coordinators volunteer their time to help others learn professional genealogy skills.
-There is a fee of $90 to cover the expenses of managing the program, including the Basecamp project management website, the ProGen Study Groups website(s) and GoToMeeting seats for live video discussions.
+There is a fee for the study program that is announced with registration and it covers the expenses of managing the program, including the Basecamp project management website, the ProGen Study Groups website, and the Zoom meeting seats for live video conferencing.

 What kind of feedback am I expected to give to my group members on their assignments?